RZII/RZII/README.md

--Hi, I’m @RZII.<br/>
+-Hi, I’m RZII.<br/>
 -I’m an undergraduate student at University of Michigan, class of 2025.<br/>
 -I'm majored in Computer Science.<br/>
--I have taken a course in C language, and currently studying CS 61A (from UC Berkeley), and plan to study CS 61B right after I finish CS 61A.<br/>
+-I have taken a course in C language, and currently studying CS 61A (SICP).<br/>
--Here is a link to my CS 61A Progress Chart https://docs.google.com/spreadsheets/d/1clPP46oR_OgIyZK-za6agktmAIY-Z4Cfa80xOgycdrM/edit?usp=sharing.<br/>
+-My summer plan is to study CS 61B (Data Structures) and CS 70 (Discrete Mathematics) right after I finish CS 61A.<br/>
 -How to reach me: randal.zhang7@gmail.com<br/>

 <!---